siskajakub/relativity-azure-translator/README.md

 ## 3) Upload DLL
 Upload `RelativityAzureTranslator.dll` to Relativity Resource Files.
-You may need to install also additional libraries that are required.
-These libraries were required for Relativity Server 2022:
+You may need to install also additional libraries that are required:
 * Microsoft.Bcl.AsyncInterfaces.dll
 * System.Buffers.dll
 * System.Memory.dll